If we do, how do we live with it?

 These mould spores float in the air current and are carried where ever the breeze blows them, until they land on a new source of nutrient that they can grow on and start the growth cycle all over again.

 The other really interesting thing about their reproducing is during the life circle of mould they can actually change their sex, how convenient is that.

-Even though we can’t live without mould in certain conditions life is pretty uncomfortable trying to life with it.
-Headaches, allergies mood swings, depression, these are just a few of the symptoms occupants of damp mouldy properties can suffer from.
+Even though we can’t live without mould in certain conditions, life is pretty uncomfortable trying to live with it.
+Headaches, allergies mood swings, depression: these are just a few of the symptoms occupants of damp mouldy properties can suffer from.

-In fact the Australian Institute of Architects has reported that up to 40 % of Australian homes have a rising damp problem.
-Mould issues are also well documented to be contributing to sick building syndrome.
+In fact the Australian Institute of Architects has reported that up to 40% of Australian homes have a rising damp problem.

 If you suspect you have a mould issue in your life, what can you do?

 Two of the most important things are: introduce plenty of natural sunlight and ensure you have adequate ventilation.